How to travel in Rome and not feel alone

 OR you can go on an aperitivo tour, food tour or cooking class

 This is a wonderful way to meet people and other like-minded single travelers when visiting any city or country.
 You already have a huge thing in common – good food and good drink – which is not only a great icebreaker, it’s the perfect way to bond with other people and make some news friends with fellow travelers.
 If you’re more interested in drinks than food, maybe a cocktail-making class in Trastevere is the perfect option!
-You could also join a rooftop aperitivo tour or go for a nice wine-tasting experience in a local wine bar!
+You could also join a nice wine-tasting experience in a local wine bar!